-Please Note: You must have in your possession a valid Oregon Hunting License as well Upland Game Bird Validation in order to hunt Pheasant in this workshop: For more information on licensing, refer to the current Oregon Game Bird Regulations or call (503) 947-6101.
+You must have in your possession a valid Oregon Hunting License as well and Upland Game Bird Validation in order to hunt Pheasant in this workshop.
+If you choose not to buy a hunting license you can purchase a preserve permit which is only good for hunting on preserves.
+For more information on licensing, refer to the current Oregon Game Bird Regulations or call (503) 947-6101.
 Hunting licenses and validation tags will NOT be available at this event so please purchase them in advance.

 Pre-registration is required and space is limited.

 Cancellations received two weeks (14 days) prior to any workshop will receive a full refund, less a 25% processing fee.
 No refunds will be given for cancellations received less than two weeks prior to a workshop.
 You may however, send a substitute participant in your place.

 All cancellations must be in writing.
 You can fax cancellations to 503-947-6009 or e-mail them to: Janice.B.Bellis@state.or.us.
 In your written cancellation, please state which workshop you will not be attending, your name, and a phone number in case we have questions.
 If you intend to send a substitute participant in your place, please give us their name and phone number/e-mail so that we can send them the required paperwork.

 The Oregon Department of Fish and Wildlife’s Outdoor Skills Education Program is happy to announce the Jeff Johnson Workshop Scholarship Fund.
 The scholarship fund is there to help those people who are not capable of attending a workshop due to financial hardship.
 It will pay a portion of your fee.